JWchester/BasicWebSite/README.md

 <figure>
 	<img align = "left" src = "https://github.com/JWchester/BasicWebSite/blob/main/Images/aa.png" width = 1000px  />
 	 <figcaption>  Figura 1 - Website </div> <br/>

+## GOAL
+With just basic HTML I need to generate the best website possible with the only tools I have at hand.

+## GOAL

+* `Website made exclusively in HTML`
+* `Using tables to structure all website content`

 clone this repository